V. Olympiad Stockholm 1912 Football Tournament

 Another similarity with the tournament in London was the medal distribution: the United Kingdom defeated Denmark in the final while the Netherlands finished third.
 Also as four years before, the teams eliminated in the first two knock-out rounds entered a consolation tournament, this time to designate fifth place (in London, it had been for third place).
 For additional information, see below.

-In marked contrast to the 1908 tournament, there were many exciting matches: whereas four years earlier only the final and the consolation match between the Netherlands and Sweden had not been utterly one-sided affairs, this time most matches in the tournament proper were quite competitive, with only Denmark and the United Kingdom once running up the score to seven before the Netherlands set a record for an Olympic medal match in football by humiliating Finland 9-0 (which remained the highest ever win for the Dutch national side for more than 99 years).
+In marked contrast to the 1908 tournament, there were many exciting matches: whereas four years earlier only the final and the consolation match between the Netherlands and Sweden had not been utterly one-sided affairs, this time most matches in the tournament proper were quite competitive, with only Denmark and the United Kingdom running up the score to seven in their quarter-final ties before the Netherlands set a record for an Olympic medal match in football by humiliating Finland 9-0 (which remained the highest ever win for the Dutch national side for more than 99 years).

 And while the consolation tournament featured the worst ever rout in Olympic football history (Germany scoring sixteen unanswered goals against Russia before taking it easy in the last twenty minutes), its final, the twentieth ever derby match between Austria and Hungary, was one of the better matches (and by far the most passionately contested) played that week.